joomla-x/orm/docs/orm.md

 ```

 `commit()` is a proxy to the `UnitOfWork`.

-Since the repository is used as a collection in relations, the `restrictTo()` method is used preset conditions, so access is restricted to related entities.
+Since the repository is used as a collection in relations, the `restrictTo()` method is used to preset conditions, so access is restricted to related entities.

 ## DataMapper